leeang/Embedded-System-Design/notes.md

 #####Metastability
 + If the clock edge and the data edge occurs at the same time then a race condition occurs.
-+ It will remain in this state until noise knkocks it out of that state.
++ It will remain in this state until noise knocks it out of that state.
 + The time it is in the metastable state varies but takes on a probabilistic curve.

 #####PINx